 You can use the time capsule by plugging it into the ethernet jack in the wall, thats the kind of set up I've got.
 This will create your own WIFI network which you can password protect, and you'll probably find this to be faster than campus WIFI.

 With regards to accessing files stored on the Time Capsule, you can password protect the disk within the capsule itself, this means that for anyone to access your files, they would need both your WIFI password and your disk password.

 - Answered by Aaron B

 - Flag as inappropriate Answer 1

-- Flag as inappropriate (WIll this work if I plug an HDMI cable in?)
+- Flag as inappropriate (Will this charger work in india or do I need an converter?)